-The Canadian eLearning Network (CANeLearn) in conjunction with Canadian researchers with decades of experience in K-12 distance, online, and blended learning have compiled a comprehensive understanding of the research on e-learning in Canada.
-Our compiled quantitative and qualitative research is based on independent studies, published research, and data from e-learning programs, Ministries of Education, and our Ontario members.
+The Canadian eLearning Network (CANeLearn), in conjunction with Canadian researchers with decades of experience in K-12 distance, online, and blended learning, has compiled a comprehensive understanding of the research on e-learning in Canada.
+Our compiled quantitative and qualitative research is based on independent studies, published research, and data from e-learning programs, Ministries of Education, and our members.
 The infographics published with this post are for use to help frame the discussion about the role of online learning and distance education, or e-learning, in today’s K-12 schools.

-The March 15th Ontario government’s announced major reform of education entitled Education that Works for You – Modernizing Classrooms (Government of Ontario, 2019a) included a mandatory four e-learning course requirement for graduation.
-While there may be significant challenges in meeting that target, much of the present public discourse in the news and on social media is problematic as it poses an ‘either/or’ argument regarding classroom versus e-learning while perpetuating myths about e-learning success.
-Many of the myths in the Ontario public discourse are based on limited studies and indirect perceptions from prior legacy distance education models that do not reflect today’s programs.
+Much of the present public discourse in the news and on social media is problematic as it poses an ‘either/or’ argument regarding classroom versus e-learning while perpetuating myths about e-learning success.
+Many of the myths in the public discourse are based on limited studies and indirect perceptions from prior legacy distance education models that do not reflect today’s programs.

 Early distance education course completion rates often ranged from 50% to 70% (Winkelmans, Anderson, & Barbour, 2010), with some programs reporting rates as low as 20% (Sweet, 1991).
-Most distance learning programs in Canada have since shifted away from this legacy, correspondence model to community-based, online programs with active local technology and learning support.
-In fact, the Ontario Provincial e-Learning Strategy Master User Agreement recognizes this model and specifies that local support must be in place for any e-learning (Government of Ontario, 2013).
-Our recent data indicates most e-learning students are as or more successful than classroom only learning.
-Course completion rates are comparable or better than classroom rates (and have been up to 94% completion in some consortium models).
+Most distance learning programs in Canada have since shifted away from this legacy, correspondence model to community-based, online programs with active local technology and learning support (see What does online learning really look like?).
+Our recent data indicates most e-learning students are as or more successful than classroom-only learning.
+Course completion rates are comparable to or better than classroom rates (and have been up to 94% completion in some consortium models).

-While the potential does exist for meeting the four-course mandatory e-learning target, the concern is that the Ontario government’s e-learning implementation plan could rely on earlier, legacy models of distance education or under-resourced programs.
+The concern is that the newer e-learning implementation plans could rely on earlier, legacy models of distance education or under-resourced programs.
 If this were to occur, the quality and success of e-learning would be undermined.
-Without adequate resourcing, any learning modality – classroom or online – will not be effective or be able to support a full range of students.
+Without adequate resourcing, any learning modality – classroom or online – will not be effective or able to support a full range of students.
 Successful e-learning models favour a reallocation of resources and funding, not a reduction.

-Research on centralized and decentralized e-learning indicates both are successful in Canada, because it is the design, delivery, and support for e-learning that determines success (see http://new.canelearn.net/repost-ontario-centralized-e-learning-program/).
+Research on centralized and decentralized e-learning indicates both are successful in Canada because the design, delivery, and support for e-learning determine success (see https://canelearn.net/repost-ontario-centralized-e-learning-program/).
 Structure, support, and teacher presence are the critical ingredients for success in any learning environment, and e-learning is not excluded from this.
 It is not the modality or learning environment that defines learner success, it is the teacher, available resources, and supports provided for students that are critical to learner success.

-Please see more research on the announcement and its implications at the links below – research excerpts follow:
+Please see more research at the links below – research excerpts follow:

 e-Learning Research Excerpts